MadsHornbeck/react-form/docs/API.md

 Basic

-- initialValue - the value the input will initially have
+- initialValue - the value the input will initially have.
+Updating this will not update the value of the field, to achieve this use the `meta.setValue` on the input object.
 - validate - a function or array of functions that validate the input
 - format - will format the value and display it when the input is not active
 - parse - values are parsed then normalized before set in input state